LukeMohr02/Project1/README.md

 Author: Luke Mohr

 ## Description
-This is a custom ORM framwrokg that allows users to choose between programmatic persistence and file-based persistence.
+This is a custom ORM framework that allows users to choose between programmatic persistence and file-based persistence.
 Users can choose to configure entities either programmatically by persisting JPA-compliant objects or using XML configuration.
 All SQL implementation is abstracted away from the user.